nikita-loik/one-datum-two-data/_posts/2020-12-14-best-hunter.md

 3. clear detailed feedback on every part of the interview (whether successful or not).

-In my experience those good ones are few and far between (about 20%).
-Absolute majority will give you some long-winded blabber, telling you how cool some mystery company (they call no names) is, and how you should stand in awe before this opportunity.
+In my experience the good ones are few and far between (about 20%).
+Absolute majority will give you some long-winded blabber, telling you how cool some mystery company (they don't even name the company) is, and how you should stand in awe before this opportunity.

 About 75% of the headhunters do not make your life easier in any way — they are those crazy ones going around banging some drums, and blowing the horns.
 With all the noise around, your heart-beat sky rockets, you run like crazy triggered by the noise without clear image of where you are going at all.
 Particularly weird specimens included: